LoreviQ/ReferencePhotos/README.md

-# ReferencePhotos-
+# ReferencePhotos
-Some guy is charging $15 for the most basic software so I made my own to avoid paying
+Some guy is charging $15 for super basic software so I made my own to avoid paying